FekDN/GABE/README.md

 1. **Skip connection topology:** ResNet blocks have exactly two independent gradient paths (main branch + identity skip).
 If curvature-relevant variation is structured by gradient routing, rank = #{independent paths} = 2 follows naturally.
 This would predict that VGG-11 (no skip connections) does *not* show a B₃ drop — a falsifiable test.
 2. **Bottleneck width:** information flow is constrained to a low-dimensional manifold, and the intrinsic rank of weight variation may reflect this bottleneck.
 3. **Fisher rank limitation:** with n_grad = 32–64, the empirical Fisher may itself be approximately rank-2 for these groups, making B₃ appear near chance regardless of its true curvature content.
 An n_grad ablation would distinguish this from explanations (1) and (2).
+4. **Optimisation trajectory (Exp 26b):** Since span(B) is determined primarily by the optimisation path rather than by architecture or op chain, B₃ may represent a noise direction that emerges consistently from the geometry of the loss landscape near convergence, not from any specific architectural feature.
+Under this view, rank ≈ 2 is a property of typical SGD/Adam trajectories in Conv2d parameter spaces, not of the network topology.

 **Verification plan:** per-`B_k` Rayleigh quotient breakdown; scree plot of singular values of ΔW across architectures and widths; test K = 2 truncation in Exp 15 and Exp 21 and compare outcomes; cross-architecture B₃ test in VGG-11 specifically.